Nuitka/Nuitka-website/posts/nuitka-release-0312.rst

 This is to inform you about the new stable release of `Nuitka <https://nuitka.net>`_.
 It is the extremely compatible Python compiler.
 Please see the page `"What is Nuitka?" </pages/overview.html>`_ for an overview.

-This is to inform you about the new release of Nuitka many bug fixes, and substantial improvements especially in the organizational area.
+This is to inform you about the new release of Nuitka many bug fixes, and substantial improvements especially in the organisational area.
 There is a new "`User Manual
 <https://nuitka.net/doc/user-manual.html>`__" (`PDF
 <https://nuitka.net/doc/user-manual.pdf>`__), with much improved